Introducing Rate Limiting Use-Cases¶

 The following diagram shows how throttle policies are applied at different levels.

-If advanced throttling policies are added and engaged to a specific API or API resource, it will also be applied here. i.e. Requests will be allowed/rejected based on the conditions specified in advanced throttling policies as well.Top
+If advanced rate limiting policies are added and engaged to a specific API or API resource, it will also be applied here. i.e. Requests will be allowed/rejected based on the conditions specified in advanced rate limiting policies as well.Top